Planning a trip to Ireland? You’re in luck – we have a step by step guide on how to do that!

 First, we search for flights on Google Flights using different filters, such as one-way or return tickets.

-Sometimes it’s well worth it to buy each leg of the trip separately, or even buy the return ticket departing from another airport, less touristy.
+Sometimes it’s well worth it to buy each leg of the trip separately, or even buy the return ticket departing from another airport, which is less touristy.
 That’s also cheaper.

-Then, once we find the tickets for our trip, we buy directly on the airline website.
+Then, once we find the tickets for our trip, we buy them directly on the airline website.